gboulant/todogo/doc/talks/talk01.01.userguide.rst

    $ todo new -t "Create a beautiful web site for todogo"
     3 [2019-Sep-07] ○ : Create a beautiful web site for todogo

-Each task is assigned a usage index (1,2,3) to refer to them with the command line (no mouse to click)
+Each task is assigned a usage index (1,2,3) which you refer to with the command line.

 ============================
 Listing the tasks - ``list``
 ============================

-Then you can have a look on the whole todo list:
+Then you can have a look at the whole todo list:

 .. code:: shell